burrsutter/docker_tutorial/readme.md

     ![Alt text](/screenshots/start_sh_running.png?raw=true "start.sh running")

-1. Open a command prompt aka "cmd.exe" and type `boot2docker version`
+1. You might also execute boot2docker commands from the Windows (DOS) Command Prompt aka "cmd.exe" and type

+    `boot2docker version`

     ![Alt text](/screenshots/boot2docker_version.png?raw=true "Command Prompt boot2docker version")
-    > We have seen this fail on some systems.
-There will be some workarounds listed in the steps below.
+    > Note: We have seen this fail on some systems.
+There will be some workarounds listed in step 3 below.

+    > Tip: on Windows 8.1, the Command Prompt is accessible if you hit the Windows key and X then C on the keyboard

 2. `boot2docker init`
     ![Alt text](/screenshots/boot2docker_init.png?raw=true "boot2docker init")
     > You should see the boot2docker-vm listed in VirtualBox Manager

+    > Note: We have seen this fail on some systems.
+There will be some workarounds listed in step 3 below.

     ![Alt text](/screenshots/virtualbox_after_boot2docker.png?raw=true "VirtualBox After")

 3. `boot2docker up`